elestio-examples/lago/README.md

 Your api key is stored on Developers tab in the left section.

 for more information about the API: <a href="https://docs.getlago.com/api-reference/intro">API Reference </a>

+# GoCardless

+If you want to use GoCardless integration, you'll have to provide your `GOCARDLESS_CLIENT_ID` and `GOCARDLESS_CLIENT_SECRET` in the `Environment variables` then click on `Apply Changes` to restart your app.